what types of microorganisms are considered a biological hazard

 Fungi

 These are microorganisms like mushrooms, yeast, mildew, and mold.
-Fungi reproduce by releasing small, lightweight spores which can travel far distances in the air.
+Fungi reproduce by releasing small, lightweight spores, which can travel far distances in the air.
 The spores can last long in adverse environmental conditions, which explains why mold and other types of fungi are resilient.

 Mold receives the most attention among fungal microorganisms because of its influence on public health.
 It produces irritants, allergens, and in some cases, toxic substances.
 As a result, it’s one of the leading causes of asthma in allergic and vulnerable populations.